 Amy grew up in Albia and graduated summa cum laude (that’s Latin for “wicked smart”) from Drake University in Des Moines in May 2013, with degrees in political science and creative advertising.
-Because Amy loved Drake and Des Moines so much, she decided to stay at Drake for three more years to attend law school.
+Because Amy loved Drake and Des Moines so much, she decided to stay for three more years to attend law school.

 In her third year at Drake Law, Amy was inducted into the Order of the Barristers as well as the Order of the Coif honor societies.
 Amy also received the Jeffrey and Elizabeth Goodman Distinguished Advocate Award, an award given to the Drake Law School student who, in the opinion of the faculty, demonstrates excellence and proficiency in client representation and advocacy.

 Since joining Fiedler Law Firm, Amy has taken more depositions than she can count, successfully tried cases before Iowa juries, and argued before the Iowa Supreme Court and Eighth Circuit Court of Appeals.
-Amy is a bit of a nerd.
+In all honesty, Amy is a bit of a nerd.
 One of her favorite parts about her job is researching obscure legal issues and finding cases that help her clients.

 Amy and her husband Bill have a little boy.
 She enjoys spending time with family and friends, binge-watching Netflix, boating, traveling, wine, and sports.

 Seeing my clients obtain a sense of closure and justice after standing up to a corporation that has violated their rights.

 What obscure topic could you talk about for hours?